 Aside from the short and walking distance between most of Isfahan’s tourist spots, I find it more exciting to walk around a new city, as I’m able to see and notice the things I might pass by if I’m in a car or any transportation vehicle for that matter.

 Isfahan is one of the main cities in Iran, so if you choose to use public transportation at some point, you can make sure this city benefits from various types of public transportation, taxis, internet taxis and buses.
 Subway is the only thing Isfahan doesn’t have.
-So you’ll have no difficulty in finding your way to Hasht Behesht Palace.
+So you’ll have no difficulty in finding your way to Hasht Behesht Pavilion.

 Same applies to accommodation.
 So while you’re on your trip to Iran, and while you’re spending a few days in Isfahan, you have a list of various choices, from expensive hotels, to budget friendly hotels, motels, guesthouses and even rental houses and villas.

 All the mentioned services are our speciality, so you can contact Iran Negin Travel team and we'll prepare every detail you desire to enjoy during your trip to Iran.

 Hasht Behesht Palace is one of the beautiful buildings in Isfahan along with Naqsh-e Jahan Square , Ali Qapu Palace, Siosepol Bridge, Chehel Sotoun Palace and etc. Thorugh our Iran tours packages you can visit every single important sights in Iran.
 Our Iran tours packages are made to plan your trip to Iran with unique services.
 We can make your trip to Iran a wonderful trip.

 Contact us and get the best offers for Iran tours packages and visit Iran.

 09:00 - 16:00